|

 the top electrical connections block.
 Simple use your finger or small object

+to push in to reset the switch.
 The biggest problem is getting access to this small switch.

 The white cover over the electrical connections needs to be removed.
 In reality,